jpmgoodman/java-graph-analysis/README.md

 Given the adjacency matrix for a graph as input, this library has the following functions:

-changes IN THE MIDdDLE SDFgo here
+changes IN THE MIDdDLE SDFgo master here

 **Undirected, unweighted graphs**
 * Determine number of vertices